Asia Insurance Building: Conservation

-The restoration project was undertaken by RSP Architects Planners and Engineers, costing about $60 million.
+The restoration project was undertaken by RSP Architects Planners & Engineers, costing about $60 million.
 While features such as the air well were removed to cater to the spatial configuration required, several distinctive features were still retained.
 Original features such as the brass main chute, for instance, and the ornamental stair railing on the upper floors were kept.
 A significant portion of the facade that is clad with Italian Travertine has been pin-strengthened and restored to recapture as much as possible the creaminess and tonality of the original stone.
 The existing Italian Nero stone along the five footway that has undergone significant fading over the decades have been diamond-polished to regain the deep black richness of the original stone.
 The corner pinnacle at the very top of the building that is made of stainless steel has been re-polished to recapture its gloss.
 The antiquated window frame with brass handles that required sensitive repair and restoration were replaced with modern, high-performance glass.
 The sensitively restored building has been creatively and successfully adapted by its current owners.
 The restoration project led the refurbished building to win the 2009 URA Architectural Heritage Award.